Combinatorial Exploration: An algorithmic framework for enumeration: Applying Combinatorial Exploration to Permutation Patterns

 A \emph{gridded permutation} of size $n$ is a pair $(\pi, P)$, where $\pi$ is a permutation of length $n$ called the \emph{underlying permutation} and $P = (c_1, \ldots, c_n)$ for $c_i \in \N \times \N$ is the tuple of \emph{positions}.
 The positions represent a placement of $\pi$ onto the positive quadrant of $\mathbb{R}^2$ where the point corresponding to $(i, \pi(i))$ with $c_i = (x, y)$ has been drawn in the square $[x, x+1) \times [y, y+1)$.
 For example, Figure~\ref{fig:gridded-perm} depicts a gridded permutation of size $9$.

 Not every pair $(\pi, P)$ is a valid gridded permutation, as the position tuple may not be consistent with the permutation.
 For example, $(21, ((0, 0), (1, 1)))$ is not a valid gridded permutation---there is no way to place one entry in the region $[0,1) \times [0,1)$ and another entry in the region $[1,2) \times [1,2)$ such that the two entries form a $21$ pattern.
-Whenever we say ``gridded permutations'', we mean only those that are consistent in this sense.